 - beans, rice, wild rice (they absorb the broth)

 Broth has been a vital part of fighting colds and flu in our home for years.
-Chicken broth is one of those foods that make you feel like you’re a really good cook, and you will be serving your family one of the most strengthening foods known to man.
+Well-prepared chicken broth and broth-based soups make you feel like you’re an accomplished cook, and you will be serving your family one of the most strengthening foods known to man.